 1370 x 875mm

 From 1962 to 1964, Mrkusich worked on a series of paintings called Emblems.
-In these he introduced circles, squares, isolated lines and parallelograms over freely brushed areas.
-These paintings were very different from the “action” paintings which had occupied him during the previous two years.
-His earlier works had involved expressionistic, flowing gestural rhythms in which geometrical rigour was sometimes suggested but never defined.
+In these he introduced circles, squares, isolated lines, and parallelograms over freely brushed areas.
+These paintings were very different from the ‘action’ paintings that had occupied him during the previous two years.
+His earlier works had involved expressionistic, flowing gestural rhythms, in which geometrical rigour was sometimes suggested but never defined.
 He now introduced a greater degree of calculation into his work via the positioning of hard, geometric and linear elements.

 Representation and Reaction: Modernism and the New Zealand Landscape Tradition 1956–1977, Sarjeant Gallery Te Whare o Rehua, Whanganui, 31 August to 27 October 2002 (toured)